-The fifteen (15) units above that were reviewed in greater detail represented approximately 55% of Entergy's total direct CO2 emissions from power generation units in 2018.
+The twenty-two (22) units above that were reviewed in greater detail collectively represent approximately 59% of Entergy's total direct $CO_2$ emissions from power generation units in 2020.

-Organizational boundaries were verified using information contained in Entergy's 2017 Statistical Report and Investor Guide, and Entergy's 2017 Annual Report.
-As described in Entergy's GHG Inventory Management Planning and Reporting Document, March 2018 (IMPRD), Entergy GHG emissions inventory boundaries are determined on an equity share basis (i.e., the percent equity share of those facilities owned by Entergy) which was used to calculate the GHG emissions in the inventory database for this category.
+Organizational boundaries were verified using information contained in Entergy's 2019 Statistical Report and Investor Guide, and Entergy's 2019 Annual Report.
+As described in Entergy's GHG Inventory Management Planning and Reporting Document, March 2020 (IMPRD), Entergy GHG emissions inventory boundaries are determined on an equity share basis (i.e., the percent equity share of those facilities owned by Entergy) which was used to calculate the GHG emissions in the inventory database for this category.
 These equity share values in the GHG inventory were cross-checked against the data provided in Entergy's IMPRD, statistical report, and annual report.

-CEMS reports supplied by Entergy were checked against both the GHG emissions data in their GHG inventory spreadsheets, and the EPA Clean Air Markets' air monitoring program data (AMPD) database, for the fifteen (15) above selected units.
-Monthly and annual CO2 CEMS reports were generated by the Verifier from queries of the AMPD database, and were checked and confirmed against the data for those fifteen (15) sampled units as reported in Entergy's GHG emissions inventory spreadsheets.
+CEMS reports supplied by Entergy were checked against both the GHG emissions data in their GHG inventory spreadsheets, and the EPA Clean Air Markets' air monitoring program data (AMPD) database, for the twenty-two (22) selected units above.
+Monthly and annual CO2 CEMS reports were generated by the Verifier from queries of the AMPD database; and were checked and confirmed against the data for those twenty-two (22) sampled units as reported in Entergy's GHG emissions inventory spreadsheets.
+Annual total CO2 report queries of the EPA AMPD database were made for all sixty-three (63) Entergy acid rain-regulated units; and cross-checked against the Entergy GHG inventory data.
+(Note: The 2020-start up New Orleans Power Station is not subject to EPA acid rain regulations; as such, its CO2e emissions are not in the EPA AMPD database.
+Its emissions were cross-checked against Louisiana state agency data records as part of this Entergy GHG emissions inventory verification program.)

 Associated CEM system and natural gas flow meter QA/QC supporting documentation (including relative accuracy test audits, linearity checks, and fuel flow meter calibration tests) were reviewed for the Entergy generating units.
-These documentary evidence verification checks were performed and confirmed that the reported GHG emissions data, and CO2 emissions/flue gas flow and natural gas flow monitoring measurements and monitoring calibrations, were accurate, and the associated measurements data were reliable, as reported in the Entergy 2018 GHG inventory.
+These documentary evidence verification checks were performed and confirmed that the reported GHG emissions data, and CO2 emissions/flue gas flow and natural gas flow monitoring measurements and monitoring calibrations, were accurate, and the associated measurements data were reliable, as reported in the Entergy 2020 GHG inventory.

 For each of the units sampled, various error checking tests were performed on the Entergy GHG inventory spreadsheets, and the sampled data to assess the information collected, including some examples such as record counts/missing data, re-computation, and other cross-checks.
 For each of the selected units, some aggregation calculation checks, and source type and equity share checks, were made and compared against database outputs/reports and the Entergy GHG inventory spreadsheets.
-Also, a sampling of daily CO2 emissions and fuel MMBtu heat input values were checked using an alternative quantification methodology, based on third-party process monitoring measurements and emission factors.